 Brazil; The Redeemer #6 of 7 (June 2017)

-Brazil highlighted my internal ambivalence about needing roots.
+Brazil highlighted my internal ambivalence around the idea of needing “roots”.
 This peripatetic life began to catch up with me forcing me to question how long I could keep living out of my backpack.
 Doubt was becoming more and more common in my internal dialogue revealing the necessity of finding a balance, and quickly.
 Running parallel to my depression, living in the moment was my biggest challenge at this point in my travels.
-Writing feverishly, trying to grow my skills along with my vernacular, I found myself creating material that made me proud unlocking the importance of writing less for everyone else and more for myself.
-Slowly, and with the help of an enthusiastic young Chilean, my work began to get recognized by the adventure tour company I utilized multiple times during the year, GAdventures, to complete my travel goal.
+Writing feverishly, trying to grow my skills along with my vernacular, I found myself creating material that made me proud.
+Indirectly unlocking the importance of writing less for everyone else and more for myself.

 Yucatan; Chichen Itza #7 of 7 (August 2017)